eliias/isorun/README.md

 ## Features

 * Import JavaScript functions, objects, or just values and use them in Ruby
-* An EMCAScript module spec like Ruby DSL to load modules
+* An EMCAScript like Ruby DSL to load modules and import items
 * Automatically converts arguments and return values
 * Send messages between *JavaScript*<->*Ruby* (allows to intercept network requests and avoid network round-trips for e.g. API calls)
-* Automatically reload modules when updates (in the development environment)
+* Automatically reload modules when updated in development
-* Automatically extracts state (Apollo) and hydrates clients
+* Automatically extracts state (Apollo) and hydrates client-side
 * Supports server-side rendering of multiple apps on a single page
 * Examples for [React](./examples/rails-react-app), [Vue](./examples/rails-vue-app), [D3](./examples/rails-service-app) and a [multi-app](./examples/rails-multi-app) setup